-Please bring all medication bottles to each appointment, including anything taken over-the-counter (herbs, vitamins, etc.) as well as any medications prescribed by non-Ashe Family Healthcare providers.
+Please bring all medication bottles to each appointment, including any product taken over-the-counter (herbs, vitamins, etc.) as well as any medications prescribed by non-Ashe Family Healthcare providers.

 Call-in requests for treatment without an office visit are evaluated case-by-case, but anticipate if it has been over 90 days since your last appointment, you will be asked to come in to be evaluated.
 Phone in requests for pain management or mental health will not be authorized and will require an appointment for evaluation of the concern.

-Messages or requests obtained after 1 pm will be addressed the following business day.
+Messages or or requests will be addressed within three business days of receipt.

 Patients may request a copy of his or her records at any time.
 A fee of $5.00 plus $0.25 per page can be assessed.
 All record releases require a patient (or guardian) and witness signed request.
 As an alternative, Ashe Family Healthcare offers access to a patient portal that can be viewed at any time, free of charge.
 With a valid email address, patients may enroll in the patient portal, allowing a patient to access his/her medical record information.